Care Team Leader by Voyage Care

 Voyage Care are recruiting leaders!
 Start your new job with a sector leading care provider with 35 years' experience today.

-We are currently recruiting a Care Team Leader for our supported living services in the Carno area.
+We are currently recruiting a Care Team Leader for our supported living services in the Welshpool & Carno areas.
 Due to the nature of the role, previous senior or leadership experience within a similar environment is required.
+A driver with own vehicle is required due to the position being split 2 days per week based at our Welshpool office and 3 days per week based in services in Carno.

 We are keen to hear from you if you are an experienced acting senior or senior support worker looking to take the next step in your career - with our fantastic training we can support you towards promotion and career progression.